Tutoring

 SPECIALIZED TUTORING

-- The HANDICAP tutoring program is a one-on-one tutoring service tailored to the student’s disabilities, with the same goal: success on exams.
+• The HANDICAP tutoring program is an individualized tutoring program tailored to the student’s disabilities, with the same goal: success on exams.
 It is conducted under the same conditions as the PASS/LAS tutoring program.

-- The purpose of the FORMATION tutoring program is to provide communication support and guidance to trainee tutors, in collaboration with the professor in charge of the program.
+• The purpose of the FORMATION tutoring program is, in collaboration with the professor in charge of the program, to provide communication support and guidance to trainee tutors.

-- The DFGSP2 Tutoring Program, which is completely separate from the PASS/LAS Tutoring Program, is designed to support students in their upper-level years and help them develop effective study habits to ensure success on their future exams.
+• The DFGSP2 Tutoring Program, which is completely separate from the PASS/LAS Tutoring Program, aims to support students in their upper-level years and help them develop effective study strategies to ensure success on their future exams.

-- Tut’défoul: a weekly event organized by the tutors that combines sports and socializing, giving all PASS students at the Flahault campus a chance to get some exercise, chat, have fun, and—most importantly—let off some steam.
+• Tut’défoul: a weekly event organized by the tutors that combines sports and socializing, giving all PASS students at the Flahault campus a chance to get some exercise, chat, have fun, and—most importantly—relieve their constant stress.

 BECOME A TUTOR

 Tutors are students who have previously passed the PASS or a LAS and who wish to support first-year students.
-Applicants are selected based on various criteria (resume, cover letter, academic standing, and exam scores), as well as an interview with faculty members in their respective disciplines.
-Selected students enroll in a course unit that is part of their academic program: “Training for the Role of Qualified Tutor,” which includes 15 hours of pedagogical and methodological training led by the site director, 15 hours of subject-specific training, and 40 hours of supervised practicum under the guidance of subject instructors.
-An end-of-year exam will validateTU allow the student who was a Trainee Tutor to become a Qualified Tutor the following year by signing an employment contract with the University.
+Students who apply are selected based on various criteria (resume, cover letter, academic standing, and exam scores) and through an interview with faculty members in their respective disciplines.
+Selected students enroll in a course unit that is part of their academic program: “Training for Qualified Tutor Roles,” which includes 15 hours of pedagogical and methodological training led by the professor in charge of the site, 15 hours of subject-specific training, and 40 hours of supervised practicum under the guidance of subject instructors.
+An end-of-year exam will validateTU allow students who were Trainee Tutors to become Qualified Tutors the following year by signing an employment contract with the University.